leogaudin/matrix/README.md

 >
 > Maximum space complexity : $O(nm)$

-The transpose of a matrix is the result of mirroring the matrix, along its main diagonal for a square matrix.
+**The transpose of a matrix can be seen as mirroring it**, along the main diagonal for a square matrix.

 It can also be seen as the result of swapping the rows and columns of the matrix.